Bath Towels 101

 The humble Bath Towel is often the most underappreciated bathroom accessory.
 In addition to keeping us clean and dry, Bath Towels act as décor elements.
 Normally not much thought is put into buying a bath Towel.
 Most people buy something they find on sale or whatever catches their fancy at the moment.
 Here is a run-down on what to look for when buying a bath towel:

 Décor: Bath towels are a perfect way to add a fresh look to your bathroom.
 Pristine White fluffy towels are classic bathroom staples.
 If you like colors, you have several options.
-You can either buy a towel in a shade that goes with the color palette of your bathroom or you can add some drama by picking out a color that is in total contrast For E.g. A Fuchsia towel in a green bathroom.
+You can either buy a towel in a shade that goes with the color palette of your bathroom, or you can add some drama by picking out a color that is in total contrast, for E.g., A Fuchsia towel in a green bathroom.

 A stack of towels in the colors of a rainbow would be a perfect accent in a kid’s bathroom.

-Everything looks perfect but you still feel something is missing.
+Everything looks perfect, but you still feel something is missing.
 In this case, adding a bit of black can complete the look.
 Try a black and white embroidered towel for a surprise décor element.

 • Wash before first use with a cup of vinegar to set the color.